Narcos Színész- és szereplőlista - 2. évad

 1981-09-01 Prestonsburg, Kentucky, USA

 Robert Boyd Holbrook (born September 1, 1981) is an American actor.
-He has starred in the Netflix series Narcos (2015–2016) as DEA agent Steve Murphy and The Sandman (2022–) as the Corinthian, as well as in the History miniseries Hatfields & McCoys as "Cap" Hatfield.
-He starred as Billy in The Skeleton Twins (2014), Peter Kristo in A Walk Among the Tombstones (2014), Donald Pierce in Logan (2017), Quinn McKenna in The Predator (2018), Pinkins in O.G.
-(2019), Thomas Lockhart in In the Shadow of the Moon (2019), Ty Shaw in Vengeance (2022), Klaber in Indiana Jones and the Dial of Destiny (2023) and Clement Mansell in Justified: City Primeval (2023).
-Description above from the Wikipedia article Boyd Holbrook, licensed under CC-BY-SA, full list of contributors on Wikipedia.
+His TV roles include playing DEA agent Steve Murphy on the Netflix series Narcos (2015–2016), the Corinthian on The Sandman (2022–), "Cap" Hatfield on History Channel's miniseries Hatfields & McCoys, and Clement Mansell on Justified: City Primeval (2023).
+His movie roles include playing Billy in The Skeleton Twins (2014), Peter Kristo in A Walk Among the Tombstones (2014), Donald Pierce in Logan (2017), Quinn McKenna in The Predator (2018), Pinkins in O.G.
+(2019), Thomas Lockhart in In the Shadow of the Moon (2019), Ty Shaw in Vengeance (2022), and Klaber in Indiana Jones and the Dial of Destiny (2023).
+From Wikipedia , the free encyclopedia.

 Connie Murphy szerepében: